nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

      Use case ends.

-**Use case: E03 - Checking all events**
+**Use case: E03 - Checking upcoming events**

 **Guarantees**

-* If any events exist within the system they will be displayed.
+* If any upcoming events exist within the system they will be displayed.

 **MSS**

-1. User requests to show all events
+1. User requests to show all upcoming events.
-2. Amigos switches the GUI to the events tab and displays all the stored events.
+2. Amigos switches the GUI to the events tab and displays all the upcoming events.

    Use case ends.

 **Extensions**

+* 1a.
+User requests to show all events, both past and upcoming.
+    * 1a1.
+Amigos switches the GUI to the events tab and displays all stored events.

+    Use case ends.

 * 2a.
 There are no events to show.
     * 2a1.
+Amigos displays an empty interface.

+    Use case ends.

+**Use case : S01 - Show insights**

+**Guarantees**

+* Insights (number of logs and number of events) of each friend would be displayed.

+**MSS**

+1. User requests view insights of all friends in Amigos.
+2. Amigos switches the GUI to the Insights tab and displays all statistics.

+   Use case ends.

+**Extensions**

+* 2a.
+There are no friends to show insights of.
-Amigos displays an empty interface with no entries and the message “No events”.
+    * 2a1.
+Amigos displays an empty interface.

   Use case ends.

 ### Non-Functional Requirements